zer0cache/matic-docs/docs/develop/ipfs.md

 Content addressing uses cryptography to create a uniquely verifable hash based upon what is in a file rather than where it is located.
 The resulting content identifier (CID) provides assurance a piece of data is identical regardless of where it is stored.

 Finally, an ever growing active community of users makes this peer-to-peer sharing of content possible.
-Developers upload and pin content to IPFS while Filecoin storage providers help to ensure persistent storage of that content.
+Developers upload and pin content to IPFS while Filecoin or Crust storage providers help to ensure persistent storage of that content.

 IPFS based storage allows you to simply store the CID for your content rather than loading entire files to Polygon blockchain; allowing for decreased costs, larger file sizes, and provably persistent storage.
 For more details refer [IPFS Docs](https://docs.ipfs.io/). &#x20;